tahershaker/Learning-Kubernetes/Introduction To Kubernetes/README.md

 ---

-> What is Kubernetes - Overview
+## What is Kubernetes - Overview

 Kubernetes is an open-source project build originally by Google in 2014 designed to orchestrate, automate and manage containerized applications.
 The official description of kubernetes from the official kubernetes documentation is:

-'''
-__Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
+`Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
-Kubernetes services, support, and tools are widely available.__
+Kubernetes services, support, and tools are widely available.`
-'''

 ---